 yes that carries the

-title attribute you want to avoid translating.
+title attribute you want to be translated.
 Inside that

 span you could put another